WillHK/guessing_game/readme.md

 I created arrays for questions and answers and using a basic function chose a random question to ask the user.

 ###Pair Programming Changes
+First, we added a game goal

-The trivia game built off of the already existing arrays and added an aspect to the alerts that informed the user how many questions they had left.
+We built off of the already existing arrays and added an aspect to the alerts that informed the user how many questions they had left.

 Also, we added a function that removes questions from the array that the user answers correctly.